-- 79.I think I was about fourteen when I went to Balgay.
+- 79. I think I was about fourteen when I went to Balgay.
 I spent about a year there.
-A man named MrGIS SNR .
-He was superb.
+A man named Mr^{GIS} SNR He was superb.
 He was an old man who was totally child-friendly. - 80.
 It was an all-girls place.
 There were two houses: Kinloch House and Wishaw House.
 It was better than anywhere else I had been.
-They had a good cook too, who was called Mrs Mrs. The other staff were mostly men.
-I remember Mr McQueen and Mr House. - 81.I remember my first day there.
-The social work department had taken me out and bought me new clothes and a girl called threatened to beat me up if I didn't give her my clothes.
-I didn't sleep all night, but it was me who ended up giving her the beating the next day.
+They had a good cook too, who was called Mrs 2MSM The other staff were mostly men.
+I remember Mr McQueen and Mr 2HGZ - 81.1 remember my first day there.
+The social work department had taken me out and bought me new clothes and a girl called sector and the sector and the sec

-82. I was totally out of control in Balgay.
+82.1 was totally out of control in Balgay.
 I was beating everybody up.
-I battered Mr and a girl called was massive and everybody was frightened of her.
+I battered Mr ^{2HG2} and a girl called Control, who had tried to attack me.
+She was massive and everybody was frightened of her.
 I think I was angry and screwed up by that point.
 I got thrown out of the place at twelve o'clock one night and Isobel Steves from the social work department in Elgin had to come and pick me up.
 She lived in Alves and she took me to her house to stay the night with her.